-Small groups are a great way to teach consonant digraphs but do you find your students are not engaging or are not understanding the concept?
-First, make sure you have a strong understanding of consonant digraphs and their purpose in the English language then, use these simple and fun games and activities to support your students learning of consonant digraphs during your small group instruction!
+Small groups are a great way to teach consonant digraphs but do you find your students are not engaged or are not understanding the concept?
+First, make sure you have a strong understanding of consonant digraphs and their purpose in the English language then.

 Consonant Digraph Definition